pepperonee13/embrace-ai/intro-to-claudecode/content-cc.md

 ---

+## 3. Why Does It Work So Well?

+Most AI coding tools are built around a single interaction: you ask, it answers, you copy-paste.
+Claude Code is built around a different idea entirely — it works *with* your environment, not alongside it.

+Two things set it apart:

+### It actually understands your codebase
+Claude Code doesn't just read the file you point it at.
+It explores your project structure, follows imports, understands patterns, and reasons about how components relate to each other.
+Ask it to fix a bug or build a feature and it will find the relevant files itself, understand the conventions already in place, and make changes that fit — not generic code dropped in from nowhere.

+### It learns how you work
+This is where it gets interesting.
+Claude Code has a set of primitives that let you encode your preferences, standards and workflow directly into the tool:

+- **CLAUDE.md** — a file in your project root that Claude reads automatically every session.
+  Document your architecture, coding standards, tech stack, testing approach — and Claude will follow them without being reminded every time.
+- **Settings** — fine-grained control over what Claude can and cannot do in your environment.
+- **Custom commands** — repeatable workflows you define once and invoke by name.
+- **Skills** — reusable packages of instructions and scripts Claude loads dynamically for specialised tasks.

+The result is a tool that compounds in value the more you invest in it.
+It doesn't just get better over time — it gets more *yours*.

+That combination — deep codebase understanding plus a configurable, persistent workflow — is what makes it feel qualitatively different from anything that came before it.

+---

 ## 4. Core Capabilities — What Can It Do?

 Describe what you want in plain language.
 Claude Code plans the approach, writes the code, and verifies it works.